navis-org/navis/docs/index.rst

                 :link: other_libs
                 :link-type: ref

-                Write your own library building on or extending navis functions.
+                Write your own library built on top of navis functions.